Deer404/Deer404/README.md

 ## My GitHub Projects

-There are currently no outstanding projects, and we are working hard.
+There are currently no outstanding projects, and I am working hard

 ## Contact Me